DJ-github88/Descension/docs/SPELL_WIZARD_TO_SPELLCARD_TEMPLATE.md

 - **Description contains**: Effect description + Save info + Duration (e.g., "Movement speed reduced by 10 feet • DC 12 Constitution save (negates) • for 1 round")
 - **Description must be CONCRETE**: Specify exact amounts (e.g., "Movement speed reduced by 10 feet" not "Movement speed reduced" or "target's movement speed is reduced")
 - **Description must explain gameplay mechanics**: For status effects like blinded, explain what it means (e.g., "cannot see, automatically fails sight-based checks, disadvantage on attack rolls (roll two d20s and take the lower result when attacking)")
-- **mechanicsText should be EMPTY** - All information is in the description
+- **mechanicsText should be EMPTY** - All information is in the description (except for damage formulas which go in mechanicsText for bold formatting)
 - **DO NOT** add duration, save DC, or save outcome to mechanicsText for status effects
 - **DO NOT** add redundant mechanics like "Movement speed reduced by 50%" when description already has "Movement speed reduced by 10 feet"
 - **DO NOT** repeat information (e.g., "Movement speed reduced by 10 feet - target's movement speed is reduced by 10 feet" is redundant)